University-Code-Projects/CPS3230-Software-Testing/README.md

 Modification can be made to the design presented as it is only a first draft by the architect and may need adjustments in order to function and be fully testable.
 Make sure to document any assumptions made

+#Task 2: Cucumber and Automated Web Testing<br>
+Weight: 28%<br>
+Progress: N/A<br>
++ 1. Develop a web application that uses the classes, these must supports two pages:<br>
+    + i.
+A login page for affiliates<br>
+    + ii.
+An account page for affiliates<br>
++ 2. Web application should behave according to the scenarios below.
+Document any test doubles you needed to implement as well as any issues relating to test data that we came across.
+(See PDF for full Scenarios)<br>
+    + i.
+Successful Affiliate Login<br>
+    + ii.
+Unsuccessful Affiliate Login<br>
+    + iii.
+Account Admin Page Contents<br>
+    + iv.
+Withdrawals<br>

+#Task 3: Model Based Testing <br>
+Weight: 24%<br>
+Progress: N/A <br>
++ 1. Modify your web application to support simple ad delivery from one AdProvider implementation. <br>
++ 2. Your stakeholders are now interested in generating test cases based on the following rules:<br>
+    + i.
+An affiliate initially has a balance of €0.00 and an affiliate-type of Bronze<br>
+    + ii.
+Every time an affiliate requests an ad and a user clicks on it, the affiliate’s balance will be increased by €0.50<br>
+    + iii.
+When an affiliate generates his first €50 then he is promoted to an affiliatetype of Silver. <br>
+        + a.
+Note that even though an  affiliate’s balance might drop due to withdrawals,<br>
+        + b.
+A running total of the amount of commission earned by an affiliate should be tracked.<br>
+    + iv.
+When an affiliate generates his first €500 then he is promoted to an affiliate type of Gold.<br>
+        + a.
+Note that even though balance might drop due to withdrawals, <br>
+        + b.
+A running total of the amount of commission earned by an affiliate should be tracked.<br>
++ 3. Create a model which describes how this aspect of the web application should function. <br>
+    +i.
+Use this model to automate the generation and execution of test cases for this aspect of the system. <br>
++ 4. Document the following:<br>
+    + i.
+Your model in a graphical notation<br>
+    + ii.
+A graph depicting how much state coverage was achieved against the number of test cases executed.<br>
+    + iii.
+Explain what step(s) you would take to reduce the amount of test cases required to achieve 100% state coverage.<br>